emmajanedrews/base-template/_posts/2017-03-30-how-to-prepare-for-inspections-as-a-buyer-or-seller.md

 {% include youtube.html %}

 When you're selling your home, there are certain things you can do to avoid issues with the inspection.
-Today, I'm joined by Greg Watkins with&nbsp;**[Advance Look Inspections](http://www.advancelookinspections.info/index.html)**&nbsp;to help me explain this topic.
+Today, I'm joined by Greg Watkins with&nbsp;**[Advance Look Inspections](http://www.advancelookinspections.info/index.html){: target-"_blank"}**&nbsp;to help me explain this topic.

 You obviously want your home to be in tip-top shape when buyers come through.&nbsp;**There are some things you can take care of in the home before the inspection even occurs.**&nbsp;According to Greg, curb appeal means a lot as a buyer approaches your house, so keep your shrubbery trimmed with 12 inches of clearance from the house.
 Doing so will also help prevent pests from getting into your home.